mit-bwsi-racecar-ms/website/_build/html/_sources/docs/resources/faq.rst.txt

 What are the hardware requirements for the Python/OpenCV labs?
 	- Any laptop/desktop that runs Windows, MacOS, or Linux.

+Can't I just run the Python and OpenCV labs on the RACECAR?
+Why do I need two different setups/platforms?
+	- tl;dr Is it possible?
+Yes.
+Is it recommended?
+No.
+	- Yes it is possible; just do the Python/OpenCV software setup on the Jetson itself.
+However, the primary reasons for not doing so are due to memory limitations, lag, accessibility, and scalability on the RACECARs.

+		- Memory: The 32 GB SD card is unable to hold all the files for the python, opencv, and racecar labs at once.
+We'd need a larger SD card, and a larger corresponding image.
+We *do* have plans on creating a larger image, but that's a plan for the future.
+		- Lag: There tends to be a little lag running Jupyter on the Jetson (not sure why exactly, since the Jetson should be a pretty powerful onboard computer).
+But this lag is problematic when trying to debug OpenCV functions.
+So for more reliability/ease-of-use reasons, it's easier to just run the Python and OpenCV labs on a separate computer.
+		- Accessibility: The Jetson is powered by a battery that can't be charged while in operation.
+Meaning you will have to switch out the battery every few hours or so, which might be disruptive to your work.
+		- Scalability: Sometimes its difficult for individuals to purchase all the materials required to build the racecar, and we don't want this to be a limiting factor in starting the course.
+The curriculum is designed so that the Python and OpenCV labs can be run on any personal computer with the correct specifications.
+Thus the students will not need the racecars until they get to the RACECAR labs.

 What is Jupyter Notebook?
 How do I use it?
     - Check out the `How to Use Jupyter Notebook <https://mit-bwsi-racecar-ms.github.io/website/docs/setup/pythonopencv_software.html#id2>`_ document under the Python/OpenCV Software setup section.